 Efficiency Dwelling Units

 These dwelling units consist of a single multipurpose room serving as living, dining, and sleeping quarters, accompanied by a private bathroom.
-They can be as small as 150 square feet but the bathroom must be in its own room.
-The kitchenette must have refrigeration, counter space, and cabinets relative to the unit’s size.
+They can be as small as 150 square feet but the bathroom must be in its own room with a sink, toilet, and shower stall or bath The kitchenette must have refrigeration, counter space, and cabinets relative to the unit’s size.
 Occupancy for these units is capped at two individuals.

 Before building an ADU though, it’s important to look into zoning laws and local regulations.